The Smart Way to Open a Savings Account

 The best savings account in the world won’t do you any good without a decent savings plan that you will actually follow through with.
 Take some time to really decide how you want to save.
 Do you need your money to be withheld before you get your hands on it or do you like to manually handle all of your accounts?
 Will you only save if you have something you’re saving for, like a college fund or special vacation?

-Get real with your own priorities and motivations and make a commitment to follow through.
+Get real with your own priorities and motivations and make a commitment to follow through and open an savings account today.